 Can You Eat Sesame Seeds on a Keto Diet?

 Yes, sesame seeds are keto-friendly.
 They have only 3.3 g of digestible carbs in an ounce.
 Besides that, half of their weight comprises fat and a significant portion of protein.
 That means that sesame seeds have a balanced macronutrient ratio that can fit into any keto meal plan.

 The fat in sesame seeds is primarily omega-6 and monounsaturated fatty acids.
 The former is one of two essential fatty acids needed for skin health, hair growth, healthy metabolism, and bone health.
 Monounsaturated fats are considered some of the most beneficial.
 They help reduce your risk of cardiovascular disease, heart attack, and stroke .

 A variety of essential and non-essential fats is crucial to a keto diet as much as total fat intake.
 That is because different fats provide different functions and benefits.
 Sesame seeds can help with this, thanks to their varied fat composition.

-Benefits of Sesame Seeds
+Health Benefits of Including Sesame Seeds in Your Diet

 Nutritious, delicious, and affordable, it’s not hard to see why sesame seeds should be part of your keto diet.
 However, if you’d like to know more about why sesame seeds on keto is a good idea, check out these additional benefits: